tramarobin/fctSnPM/README.md

 spmAnalysis=fctSPMS(data, independantEffects, repeatedMeasuresEffects, 'Optional Input Name', value) saveNplot(spmAnalysis,'Optional Input Name', value)
 ```
 It may be useful to use `saveNplot` when a 2D analysis is performed, it may permit to redo quickly figures without the long time of analysis.
-This function is less relevant in 1D as some of the plot can't be save.
-Besides, 1D analysis is shorter and there is only a little gain in time.

 ## Community guidelines ##